 And if you are not the part of this war for the best then welcome to the burden of debts you introduce your company to.
 Mind you; the picture will be gruesome!

 Why Press on this so much?

-“Attracting talent will be the top priority this year and there is a need of a system to give employees the learning opportunities they seek to accelerate their growth and transform careers.”
-Ketan Kapoor, co-founder Mettl.
+“Attracting talent will be the top priority this year, and there is a need for a system to give employees the learning opportunities they seek to accelerate their growth and transform careers.”
+Ketan Kapoor, co-founder of Mettl.

 I have my reasons to convince you and hope they do.

 Numbers speak for themselves, yes, the primary focus of the talent management system is to enable and develop people, but we shall not forget the bigger goal of profit maximization.
 Now slowly as the world is becoming a talent magnet, companies cannot afford to lose the magnetic effect, but take a moment to think that if you aren’t aware of How to attract the magnet then what good your magnetic effect is?

 The Talent acquisition landscape resembles a big gamble, a play of money where the cost of losing is far greater than the casinos.
 As technology is reducing the complexity of processes, it’s important to invest in the trends in order to be in the race of trendsetters; otherwise, the burgeoning costs will change your trends forever.

 “You hire the right person; the best is what you make of them.”
 Jack Ma.

 Keeping an eye on the world talent trends gives you an idea of what will fit into your definition of the right fit, it is not always about creating strategies of your own but sometimes to be inspired from others.
 In this competitive market where there is no scope of perfect competition, to be on the top requires a smart, informed approach which is not possible to have if companies turn a blind eye to the various trends.